vk12122/bitvijays.github.io-sphinx/docs/index.rst

 The Essentials Series
 #####################

-Series covers the essential concepts/ skills required to be in the field of Cyber-Security.
+The Essentials Series covers the essential concepts/ skills required to be in the field of CyberSecurity.

-- :doc:`Overview of CyberSecurity in an Enterprise <LFF-ESS-P0A-OverviewCyberSecurityEnterprise>` : IT Technical challenges and solutions required to protect the organization faced during the transformation from two people staring a new company and scaling it to Micro, Small, Medium-sized, larger.
+- :doc:`CyberSecurity in an Enterprise <LFF-ESS-P0A-CyberSecurityEnterprise>` : IT Technical challenges and solutions required to protect the organization faced during the transformation from two people staring a new company and scaling it to Micro, Small, Medium-sized, larger.
 - :doc:`Linux Basics <LFF-ESS-P0B-LinuxEssentials>` : Essential linux commands and concepts required in Infosec field.

 #############################
 Infrastructure Pentest Series
 #############################

-Series cover all the phases of Infrastructure Pentest as described in Pentest-Standard.org
+The Infrastructure Pentest Series cover all the phases of Infrastructure Pentest as described in Pentest-Standard.org

 - :doc:`Intelligence Gathering <LFF-IPS-P1-IntelligenceGathering>` : Technical steps to perform information gathering phase of an organization and figuring out the attack-surface area.
 - :doc:`Vulnerability Analysis <LFF-IPS-P2-VulnerabilityAnalysis>` : Exploring different services running on different ports of a machine by utilizing metasploit-fu and nmap or other tools.